 - Market Size: consider how sizeable the overall opportunity is to determine whether it’s an opportunity worth investing in.

 - Ecommerce Readiness: take the time to fully understand the payment and logistical infrastructure, consumer behaviour and technological developments so that you’re prepared to meet the needs to of your new target consumers.

 - Scope of Growth: look at levels of internet penetration and the demographics of the online buying population, is this likely to deliver your business the growth you’re looking for?

 - Barriers to Entry: understand the regulatory environment and connect with the solution providers you need to put your market entry plans into practice.

 - Competition: assess the degree of competition, are you able to compete on either price or the nature of your offering?

 With these factors in mind, the Indian market presents an unrivaled opportunity for merchants in terms of market size, ecommerce readiness and scope of growth it has to offer.

-Note: This publication is for information purposes only and does not constitute advice.
+Note: This article is for information purposes only and does not constitute advice.
 All references to regulatory frameworks are based on our current understanding of legislation.
 Whilst every effort has been made to ensure accuracy, information contained in this briefing should not be acted upon without seeking professional advice.